Training structure

 Recruitment pool:

-The DU is open to law and humanities students who have completed at least the first two years of the bachelor's degree, as well as to professionals (magistrates of the judiciary, advisors to administrative courts, members of financial jurisdictions, lawyers).
+The DU is open to law and humanities students who have completed at least the first two years of a bachelor's degree, as well as to professionals (magistrates of the judiciary, advisors to administrative courts, members of financial jurisdictions, lawyers).